rse-council/researchsoftware.org/code-of-conduct.md

 ## Procedure for reporting harassment

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact any member of the code of conduct committee:
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact any member of the code of conduct committee via email or direct message using the workshop Slack chat:

-**Here we will list members of the code of conduct committee.**
+- Anne Fouilloux
+- Ian Cosden
+- Radovan Bast (radovan.bast@uit.no)

 Report the harassment incident via email to a member of the code of conduct committee.
 All reports are confidential.